 Synopsis is one of the effective ways of selling your screenplay to a producer.
 A synopsis is the summary of your story.
 It is brief and covers all three acts of your screenplay – beginning. middle and end.

 In Nollywood, it is not always easy to find a producer let alone selling your screenplay.
 Therefore any opportunity of coming across a producer counts greatly.
-Hence it is always advised to be ready.
+You must always be ready.
 And writing a perfect synopsis makes you ready to face a producer.
-Here are some tips that can sell your screenplay:
+Here are some tips to write the perfect synopsis:

 1. Limit your synopsis to a page

 Producers are generally impatient to read a screenplay.
 One way of attracting their attention is a brief synopsis.
 In Hollywood, the ideal synopsis is between one to three pages.
 In Nollywood, it is half to one page.
 E get why.
 We shall discuss it later.